-- > The amount indicated in box 20 of the T5008 slip represents the data in our systems and should generally be equal to the book value indicated on the Realized Capital Gains and Losses Report provided by your Advisor.
+- Boxes 14 to 21 on page 1 of your T5008 slip are empty, since the information relating to the securities transactions you carried out during the year appears on the page(s) entitled "Securities Transactions Details". - The amount indicated in box 20 of the T5008 slip represents the data in our systems and should generally be equal to the book value indicated on the Realized Capital Gains and Losses Report provided by your Advisor.
 This amount represents the initial cost including a few adjustments, such as for transactions fees, reinvested distributions, as well as returns of capital and/or certain market events associated with the securities you hold (see the "Limitations of the report" section below for more information).
-Exceptionally, the amount in box 20 of the T5008 slip may differ from the amount in the Realized Capital Gains and Losses Report. - > Additionally, as indicated in the CRA Guide, the amount shown in box 20 of the T5008 slip may not represent the Adjusted Cost Base (ACB) required to calculate the gain/loss, even if it is equal to the amount in the Realized Capital Gains and Losses Report. - > In all cases, you must take the "adjusted cost base" calculated based on your aggregate data as indicated on the following page.
+Exceptionally, the amount in box 20 of the T5008 slip may differ from the amount in the Realized Capital Gains and Losses Report. - Additionally, as indicated in the CRA Guide, the amount shown in box 20 of the T5008 slip may not represent the Adjusted Cost Base (ACB) required to calculate the gain/loss, even if it is equal to the amount in the Realized Capital Gains and Losses Report. - In all cases, you must take the "adjusted cost base" calculated based on your aggregate data as indicated on the following page.
 IMPORTANT: Keep the explanations of your ACB calculations, especially if they differ from the values shown in box 20 of your T5008 slips.
 This will allow you to respond to requests for additional information from tax authorities, as required. - If box 20 is left blank, it is because the institution does not have accurate information to report a book value.
-In this case, you will need to check your records to determine the ACB in order to calculate your gain or loss for tax purposes. - > Note, that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise the gain will be overvalued.
+In this case, you will need to check your records to determine the ACB to calculate your gain or loss for tax purposes. - Note that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise the gain will be overvalued.
 Please see the section below outlining the concept of ACB.

-How Capital Gain or Loss Calculated Is Calculated
+7.1.
+How Capital Gain or Loss is Calculated